About This Story…

 But to our tale.

 It all started with that first round of cuts.
 Up until then, we ghosts had been left pretty much to ourselves.
 We haunted wherever we were supposed to haunt, of course, but if there wasn’t anyone around to see — which there often wasn’t, especially in out-of-the-way ruined castles like mine — it was accepted that ghosts could take a wee holiday.
 I used to go scuba diving, myself.
 In Loch Ness.
 It’s nice and deep there and there’s no chance of running into anyone else.
 The water’s too cold for anything to survive.
 It’s private, too.
 Nobody has ever spotted me, apart from that dratted man Columba, and his eyesight was such rubbish that he couldn’t tell what he was seeing.
 Started all sorts of weird rumours, I’m told.
 Still, it was centuries ago.
 I’m sure no one still believes in the ramblings of a saint in need of a pair of specs.
-Monsters, I ask you!
+Monsters in Loch Ness, I ask you!

 Where was I?
 Oh aye, the cuts.
 Well, we were not happy.
 For us ghosts, there were to be NO holidays except in years ending with three zeros, and we were to provide extra cover in popular venues if ours was closed to humans.
 One of my colleagues protested about such breaches of tradition and got his head bitten off for his pains.
 (I must say his new look doesn’t suit his image at all.)
 What’s more, reinforcements were to be drafted in from the Witchcraft Division which has been delayered to the point where there’s barely a covenful left.